charlie-vf/genshin-recipes-blog/README.md

 ## **Introduction**

 This Food Blog was created for my fifth project in Code Institute's Full Stack Software Development Course.
-It is aimed at players of HoYoLab's Genshin Impact, providing a place to share recipes inspired by those we can craft in game.
+The objective of this site was to provide players of HoYoLab's Genshin Impact with a place to share recipes inspired by those you can craft in-game.
 <p>
-However, it is largely a Japanese/Chinese inspired food blog which is suitable for anybody who is looking for inspiration in these areas.
+Although aimed at the game's player base, it is largely a Japanese/Chinese inspired food blog which is suitable for anybody who is looking for inspiration in these areas.

 ## UX